 - Look for local or national organizations that advocate for your type of cancer.

+When you get a cancer diagnosis, you need support.
+You can’t do it yourself.
 Reach out to friends, family members, and others for help and emotional support.
-Don’t try to go it alone.
 Your community wants to help you – let them!

 Setting up a webpage on one of several patient-based websites will make it easier to communicate with your friends and family.
 And it will save you from providing updates countless times on the phone, while also making it easier to coordinate any help you need.
 Try CaringBridge.org, LotsaHelpingHands.com, or MyLifeLine.org.